I'm Glad I Hitched My Apple Wagon To Your Star Lyrics

-In a canvas covered wagon stuff with apples and with guns
+In a canvas covered wagon stuffed with apples and with guns

-But still we couldn't find what it was we were looking for
+But still we couldnt find that what it was we were looking for

-So we trucked on down to try our luck along the Rio Grande
+So we crept under to get a look, along the Rio Grande

 But I couldn't help but notice how

-The little things that used to make us happy, made us sad
+the little things that used to make us happy make us sad

-I never would've got here if I'd followed my heart
+I never would have got here if I followed my heart

-I didn't think much of it till I took it apart
+I didn't think much of it until i took it apart

 I'm glad I hitched my apple wagon to your star

-And no one ever signed our stupid country disco band
+And noone ever signed us, the country disco band

-However hard we tried, it never seemed to be enough
+However hard we tried it, it never seemed enough

-I never would've got here if I'd followed my heart
+I never would have got here if I followed my heart

-I didn't think much of it till I took it apart
+I didn't think much of it until i took it apart

 I'm glad I hitched my apple wagon to your star

-I didn't even notice it 'til it fell apart
+I didn't think much of it til i took it apart

 I'm glad I hitched my apple wagon to your star